Shivdutta/EAG-Session6-Cognitive_Agent/README.md

-# 🏭 Warehouse Automation Agent 🤖
+# 🏭 Logistics & Warehouse Automation Agent 🤖

 An interactive cognitive agent built with **Chainlit** and **Gemini API**, designed to optimize warehouse logistics and automation workflows.